 6. What should I look for in a DHA and breastfeeding supplement?

 It can be busy with an infant in the house.
 Despite your best intentions, it may be hard to provide enough DHA for you and your baby through food alone.
-It’s an important nutrient, and you’ll want to be sure you’re getting enough to supply your baby through breastmilk.
+It’s an important nutrient, and you’ll want to be sure you’re getting enough to support healthy DHA levels in your breastmilk.*

-If you decide to choose a breastfeeding supplement, be sure to choose one that has been independently tested and certified.
+If you decide to take a breastfeeding supplement, be sure to choose one that has been independently tested and certified.
 This type of certification guarantees content accuracy, purity, and freedom from contaminants.
 Organizations such as NSF® International or USP provide third-party testing and certification for dietary supplements.
-Plus, the International Fish Oil Standards (IFOS) program offers lot-specific fish oil test results for several omega-3 fatty acid products on the market.
+Plus, the International Fish Oil Standards (IFOS) program offers lot-specific fish oil test results for several omega-3 fatty acid products on the market to further guarantee a pure, high-quality fish oil.